ejangi/ziplock/docs/02-specification.md

 ## **2\.
 Core Architecture**

-The application follows a unified architecture where frontend clients communicate directly with a shared core library through FFI (Foreign Function Interface) bindings.
-This eliminates the complexity of separate backend services while providing consistent functionality across all platforms.
+The application follows a unified architecture with pure separation of concerns where all platform implementations communicate through a shared core library that handles ALL data operations in memory, while platform-specific code handles file I/O operations through clean callback interfaces.
+This approach provides maximum code reuse while respecting platform capabilities and constraints.

 ### **2.1 Shared Core Library**

 * **Language:** Rust
-* **Functionality:** The core library is responsible for managing the encrypted 7z file containing the user's credentials.
-It provides a C FFI interface that all platform clients can use.
-  * **Universal Implementation:** A single Rust implementation serves all platforms through FFI bindings, ensuring consistent behavior across desktop and mobile platforms.
-  * **Storage Management:** It handles all read, write, and encryption operations on the 7z file.
-The file is locked when in use to prevent data corruption from concurrent access (e.g., by a cloud sync service).
+* **Functionality:** The core library handles ALL data operations, validation, cryptography, and business logic in pure memory operations using sevenz-rust2.
+It provides platform-specific FFI interfaces for different integration patterns.
+  * **Pure Memory Repository:** All credential operations happen in memory with no direct file I/O. The library serializes/deserializes data to/from file maps provided by platform code.
+  * **File Operation Callbacks:** File I/O is handled through clean callback interfaces implemented by platform-specific code, ensuring optimal file handling for each platform.
+  * **Platform Flexibility:** Mobile platforms handle ALL file operations in native code, desktop platforms use sevenz-rust2 for in-memory 7z operations with AES-256 encryption.
-  * **Security:** The core library holds the master key in a secure, in-memory state only after the user has authenticated.
-It never persists the master key to disk.
+  * **Security:** The core library holds the master key in secure, in-memory state only.
+All cryptographic operations happen within the memory-safe Rust library using sevenz-rust2.
   * **Configuration:** The library manages minimal configuration data, such as the path to the user's encrypted 7z file.
 This data is stored in platform-specific locations:
     * **Linux:** \~/.config/ziplock/config.yml
     * **Windows:** %APPDATA%/ZipLock/config.yml
     * **macOS:** ~/Library/Application Support/ZipLock/config.yml
     * The library also manages user preferences like auto-lock timeout.
-* **Encryption:** The 7z file is encrypted using **AES-256** with the user-provided master key.
+* **Encryption:** The 7z file is encrypted using **AES-256** via sevenz-rust2 library with the user-provided master key.
+Desktop platforms use sevenz-rust2 for in-memory encryption/decryption operations.

 ### **2.2 Frontend Clients**

-The frontend clients are native applications that communicate with the shared core library via direct FFI calls.
-They are responsible for rendering the user interface and translating user actions into library function calls.
+The frontend clients are native applications that communicate with the shared core library through platform-appropriate FFI interfaces.
+They handle platform-specific UI rendering and file operations while delegating all data operations to the shared core.

+* **Desktop Platforms (Linux, Windows, macOS):**
-* **Linux:** Written in **Rust** using a GUI framework like gtk-rs or iced to ensure native look and feel and compatibility with the **Wayland** display server.
-Communicates with the shared core library through direct FFI calls.
+  * **Linux:** Written in **Rust** using iced for native experience with Wayland support.
+Uses full FFI with sevenz-rust2 for in-memory 7z operations.
-* **Windows:** Written in **Rust** using a framework like tauri or winrt-rs to provide a native application experience.
-If this proves too complex, a fallback to a C\# application using WPF or WinForms is an acceptable alternative.
-* **Other Platforms:** The architecture is designed to support other platforms in the future.
-The specification should be extended to include clients for macOS (Swift/SwiftUI), iOS (Swift/SwiftUI), and Android (Kotlin/Jetpack Compose).
+  * **Windows:** Written in **Rust** using iced for consistent cross-platform experience.
+Uses full FFI with sevenz-rust2 for in-memory 7z operations.
+  * **macOS:** Planned implementation in **Swift/SwiftUI** using memory-only FFI with native file operations.

+* **Mobile Platforms (Android, iOS):**
+  * **Android:** Written in **Kotlin/Jetpack Compose** using memory-only FFI.
+All file operations (SAF, Documents API, 7z extraction/creation) handled in native Android code using platform 7z libraries.
+  * **iOS:** Planned implementation in **Swift/SwiftUI** using memory-only FFI.
+All file operations (Documents API, 7z libraries) handled in native iOS code using platform 7z libraries.

 ### **2.3 Project Structure**